notsousual/moovy-alice/README.md

 # [DEMO](https://moovy-alice.netlify.app/)
 https://moovy-alice.netlify.app/

 Material UI, Redux, Typescript are used.
 The design & markup are adaptive.
+Users can change the movies' rating on every page.

 Enjoy!

 ## :face_with_head_bandage: BUGGY API